Exotic G_2-manifolds: Orthogonal matching

 \subsection{Perpendicular matching}

-The simplest way to find a matching between elements of two deformation types $\sff_\pm$ of Fano 3-folds is to consider configurations $N_+, N_- \subset L$ such that $N_+$ and $N_-$ are perpendicular.
-There are two reasons for this.
-The first is arithmetic: for nearly all pairs $\sff_\pm$ one has $\rk N_+ + \rk N_- \leq 11$, in which case Nikulin \cite[Theorem 1.12.4]{nikulin79} guarantees that there does in fact exist a primitive embedding of the perpendicular direct sum $N_+ \perp N_-$ into $L$.
-The second is that such configurations have $\Lambda_\pm = N_\pm$, so the following genericity result is enough to let us apply Proposition \ref{prop:match}.
+The simplest way to find a matching between elements of two deformation types $\sff_\pm$ of Fano 3-folds is to consider perpendicular configurations, \ie where the images of $N_+$ and $N_-$ in $L$ are perpendicular to each other.
+One reason is that we do not need any genericity results beyond Proposition \ref{prop:generic}, but a further reason is arithmetic: for nearly all pairs $\sff_\pm$ one has $\rk N_+ + \rk N_- \leq 11$, in which case Nikulin \mbox{\cite[Theorem 1.12.4]{nikulin79}} guarantees that there does in fact exist a primitive embedding of the perpendicular direct sum $N_+ \perp N_-$ into $L$.